 First Congregational UCC in Janesville has voted to become an immigrant welcoming congregation, after several months of study.
 Taking their commitment seriously, they already have plans in place to take action, and they invite other churches to join in.
 Read their story: Immigrant Welcoming Congregation.

--Becoming an Immigrant Welcoming Congregation, United Church of Christ
+Becoming an Immigrant Welcoming Congregation, a study guide from the United Church of Christ

 The Sanctuary Movement and Legal Risks, from the United Church of Christ Office of General Counsel